- Defining stress and burnout

 - Signs and symptoms of burnout

 - Causes of burnout

-The aim of this article is to provide clarification on the topics of stress and burnout.
-We look the definitions of both, then we explore the signs and symptoms of burnout, before covering the causes of burnout.
-We end by looking at the importance of perception and casual attribution.
+This article aims to provide clarification on the topics of stress and burnout.
+First, we look at the definitions of both; then, we explore the signs and symptoms of burnout before covering the causes of burnout.
+Finally, we end by looking at the importance of perception and causal attribution.

 Defining stress and burnout

 Dr Justin M. Nash and colleagues consider that “stress results from any challenge or threat, either real or perceived, to normal functioning.
 The stress response is the body’s activation of physiological systems, namely the hypothalamic‐pituitary‐adrenal axis, to protect and restore functioning.”

 Stress can be simplified as A response to demands that call for activation and the use of resources.

 Stress is an integral part of growth and development; it can be positive and not necessarily harmful.
 Stress can help protect you, and it helps you rise to face your challenges.

 Mild, short-term stress can be beneficial.
 We become more alert, energised, our thinking rate increases, concentration improves and our motivation and performance increases.
 The problem occurs when we experience prolonged stress with no intermittent recovery (rest).
 Unbroken high stress and the resulting heightened alertness breaks down our body and brain and lead to disease and exhaustion.